raquo/Laminar/docs/Documentation.md

 Laminar uses native JS DOM events.
 We do not have a synthetic event system like React.
 There is no event pooling, no magic going on.
 This means there is nothing Laminar-specific to learn about events themselves.
 There's one exception for certain `onClick` events on checkboxes, see [Special Cases](#special-cases).

 To start listening for DOM events, you need to register a listener for a specific event type on a specific element.
-In Laminar, `EventPropEmitter` is a `Modifier` that performs this action.
+In Laminar, `EventPropSetter` is a `Modifier` that performs this action.

 This is how it's done in the simplest case: